TX-2/TX-2.github.io/documentation.md

 ### APEX

 APEX was introduced in 1964 and was a system for time-sharing on the TX-2.

+Sketchpad pre-dates APEX.
+Sketchpad is our primary focus for the simulator.
+The BCPL compiler used APEX, but we don't have details of APEX or a copy of the BCPL compiler.

 1. A Time- and Memory-Sharing Executive Program for Quick-Response On-Line Applications.
 Fall Joint Computer Conference, 1965.
 AFIPS